carlonicolo/introsde-2015-assignment-1/README.md

 	................

 ```
-At this point we call the args passed to the program is equals to printAllPeople that is the name of a method implemented and the show and print in the console all the people in the people.xml file.
-This peace of code does not show the method but only the how this method is invoked, then let see the code of the printAllPeople()
+At this point fi the args passed to the program is equals to printAllPeople, then in the console will be possible to read all the people in the people.xml file.
+This peace of code does not show the method but only how this method is invoked, then let see the code of the printAllPeople()

 ```java